 Our peer support services consist of family support, but also support for siblings and grandparents.
 We also arrange peer support meetings.

 Norio Centre’s special family work supports families where a child has a progressive, fatal disease with early death, like INCL or PEHO.

-In 2019 we arrange also rehabilitation courses for youth and their families with rare disease and courses for cleft lip/palate families.
+We arrange also rehabilitation courses for youth and their families with rare disease and courses for cleft lip/palate families.

 Our services are funded by the Funding Centre for Social Welfare and Health Organisations (STEA).

 Norio Centre is involved with the ITHACA, (the European Reference Network on Rare Congenital Malformations and Rare Intellectual Disability) through co-operation with Helsinki University Clinical Genetics Unit.